ZodiacalComet/green2epub/README.md

 ## Acknowledgments

+To [fimfic2epub] by [@daniel-j] which, besides being used as a base, greatly inspired this little project.
+It's excellent if you want [Fimfiction stories][fimfiction] as a proper EPUB, so check it out!

-To these other awesome projects that made this one less of a pain to make!
+And to these other awesome projects that made this one less of a pain to make!

 - [clap], that powers the CLI with it excellent argument parser.
 - [epub-builder], that handles the actual EPUB generation.